antonmry/leanmanager/README.md

 ### Daily meetings

-Daily meetings are in phase beta, but you can use them as you can see in the following screenshot:
+Daily meetings are in beta phase, but you can use them as you can see in the following screenshot:

 ![Daily screenshot with leanmanager](resources/daily.png)